4 tax moves to make now if you didn't file on Tax Day

 Maybe you were distracted by COVID-19 worries or financial concerns brought about by the pandemic.
 I get it.
 Family crammed together for weeks, savings are running low and every ache sends you online to check coronavirus symptoms.
 Taxes just don't seem that important.

 But Uncle Sam and his tax folks are back at their jobs and they're doing them.
 To ensure that you don't run too afoul of the Internal Revenue Service, here are four steps you need to take as soon as possible.
 Like now.

 Yes, the filing deadline is over.
-But still get the IRS your Form 1040 or Form 4868 to give you until Oct.
-15 to finish your return.
+But still get the IRS your Form 1040 as soon as possible.
+Like today.

 Why the rush?
 The penalty and interest meter for not filing on time started running when the clock clicked over to 12:01 a.m.
 July 16.
 The sooner the IRS gets some official paperwork from you, the sooner you can stop that amount from accruing.

 Plus, getting your tax return into the system will prove to the IRS that you know you have a tax responsibility and you're doing your best to fulfill it.
 The fastest way to submit either form is electronically.
 You can even do so for free with, what else, Free File if your adjusted gross income is $69,000 or less.

 If you're ready to finally file your 2019 return, check out these Form 1040 final weekend filing tips.

 2. Pay what you can.